SpazioDati/azkaban-groovy-plugin/Readme.md

 ```

+*Note*: when using the event type `Event.Type.FLOW_FINISHED`, everything logged and printed in that handler,
+is not available in the logs.
+For this reason, Azkaban 2.5 has been patched by Spaziodati, so that the `flowrunner` raises
+ also an event with name `FLOW_ON_FINISH` just before closing logger.
+Additionally, since that code is executed at the end of the flow, the `log` object is not available (because that
+logger is binded to the jobrunner), so user should use `flowrunner.logger` logger to output result of
+event handler.

-*Note*: the `groovy.resolver.<name>` properties couldn't be fetched correctly if some other plugins of your
+*Note2*: the `groovy.resolver.<name>` properties couldn't be fetched correctly if some other plugins of your
 Azkaban installation is linking Ivy.
 This because I had to change the implementation of org.apache.ivy.util.url.CredentialsStore and
 if the class has been already loaded because of some other plugin, the patch